Liquid Web Review 2026: Is It Right for Your Business Site?

 Product Performance score FCP LCP

-Overall, the site felt snappy enough to me when I browsed it and used the WordPress admin panel.
+Overall, the site felt snappy enough when I browsed it and used the WordPress admin panel, with no noticeably slow pages.

 Uptime and response

-We put Liquid Web’s 100% uptime guarantee to the test with UptimeRobot, which regularly pings your site to ensure it’s still up.
-I was able to run the test for 4 days, and Liquid Web passed with flying colors.
+We put Liquid Web's 100% uptime guarantee to the test with UptimeRobot, which regularly pings your site to ensure it's still up.
+I ran the test for 3 days, and Liquid Web delivered 100% uptime with no incidents.

 Product Uptime Average response time Minimum response time Maximum response time